 The academic affairs office sponsors an open discussion on a hot topic in higher education and entices you with luscious desserts to sweeten the discussion.
 Watch your email and the campus calendar for announcements.
 You will be sent a short article to read before the events.
 Come join your colleagues from around the school for a lively debate.

-The Council for Teaching and Learning sponsor several reading circles each semester.
+The Council for Teaching and Learning sponsors several reading circles each semester.
 Reading circles are announced and books distributed the beginning of each semester.
 Books pertain to teaching, learning, scholarship and balancing life issues as a faculty member.
 Contact the CTL for details, suggestions and to get involved.

 Our workshops are almost always hands-on with best-practices and examples that can be applied to your teaching, scholarship and advising activities right away.
 We explore new technologies, active learning techniques, course design, assessment, collaborative learning, and community building activities.
 Please contact CTL or Center for Teaching Innovation (CTI) if there is a workshop you would like to propose.